 Surgent – The Study Plan is built to close the gaps identified in your Assessment Phase, taking into account when you say you can study, as well as your exam date.
 The planner is continually updated based on how you’re progressing through the materials.

-Becker – A static study plan is created based on the recommended study path created after the 8 question quiz.
+Becker – A static study plan is created based on the recommended study path created after the brief pre-assessment quiz.

 Adaptation Throughout the Course